Dare Kareem

-Fuhad Dare Kareem (born 17 January 2006) is a Nigerian-Irish professional footballer who plays for League of Ireland Premier Division club, Drogheda United, having previously played for St Patrick's Athletic.
+Fuhad Dare Kareem (born 17 January 2006) is a Nigerian-Irish professional footballer who plays for League of Ireland First Division club Treaty United, on loan from League of Ireland Premier Division club Drogheda United, having previously played for St Patrick's Athletic.

 Club career

 Early career

 Kareem played with the U15 side of UCD, before joining St Patrick's Athletic's academy in 2023, where he played for the club's U17 and U19 sides, before playing with the U20s in 2024.

 St Patrick's Athletic

 On 3 February 2024, Kareem made his debut in senior football, replacing Cian Kavanagh from the bench in the 87th minute of a 2–2 draw away to St Mochta's in the Leinster Senior Cup, which proved to be his only involvement with the first team, with Aidan Keena, Mason Melia, Cian Kavanagh and Michael Noonan all ahead of him in the pecking order as strikers at the club.

 Drogheda United

 Kareem signed for the U20 side of fellow League of Ireland Premier Division club Drogheda United in January 2025.
 He made his first team debut for the club on 3 February 2025, in a 2–0 loss to St Mochta's in the Leinster Senior Cup.

 Kareem made his League of Ireland Premier Division debut on 14 March 2025, coming off the bench in a 2–1 defeat at home to Shamrock Rovers.
 He made his first start for the club on 4 July 2025 and scored his first goal in senior football, in a 1–0 victory at home to Galway United.
 During the July mid-season break, with Kareem not signed on a professional contract yet, he went on trial with EFL League One club Northampton Town.
 On 26 July 2025, Kareem signed his first professional contract with Drogheda.
 On 22 September 2025, Kareem scored the opening goal of the game from 20 yards in a 2–1 victory over Shelbourne.